 Meet Michelle Gallegos

-Medical Assistant Graduate
+Medical Assistant Learner

 After an injury during basic training and her marriage to a fellow servicemember, Michelle wanted to continue her medical training, but military life presented hurdles.
 This is the story of how Michelle, a CNA, advanced her career in medicine with Career Step.

 Working in medicine has been the tradition in Michelle Gallegos’s family.
 As a young girl, she grew up helping her grandmother, a licensed practical nurse (LPN), in a small clinic in Arkansas.
 Michelle filed paperwork and completed clerical tasks while her grandmother cared for patients.
 Watching her grandmother’s caring example in the clinic and at home showed Michelle what a career in medicine could offer.
 Career Step helped her take the next steps when she needed it most.

 From basic training to military spouse

 Michelle met her husband in 2014 while they were both in basic training at Fort Sill, Oklahoma, in the dead of winter—not exactly a conventional romantic beginning.
 He was enlisted in the Army, she was in the National Guard.
 They were in the same platoon and continued through basic training until Michelle sustained a shoulder injury that didn’t improve after physical therapy.